VIT-EcoTrack/Frontend/README.md

-EcoCycle Nexus is a next-generation digital platform that enhances waste management through blockchain transparency and AI-driven analytics.
+Eco Track is a next-generation digital platform that enhances waste management through blockchain transparency and AI-driven analytics.
 Our system incentivizes responsible recycling, tracks waste-to-energy conversion, and helps municipalities optimize collection processes in real-time.

 🌟 Key Features